alexkoulakos/explain-then-predict/fine-tuning/expl-free/README.md

-# BERT-based Natural Language Inference (NLI) classifier
+# Fine-tuning and evaluation of the BERT-based Natural Language Inference (NLI) classifier

 ## Overview
 This directory contains the full code for training and evaluating the model that serves as baseline in our experiments.
 This model is simply a BERT encoder followed by a typical classification head that is fed with a pair of premise and hypothesis and predicts the NLI label (entailment, contradiction, neutral).